NileshGule/YoutubeSubtitlesGenerator/README.md

 # Youtube Subtitles generator

 This repo contains the source code for generating the Youtube subtitles in multiple languages.
 The input file is a .vtt file.
 This is generated from Youtube video subtitle.
 The default language is English.
-This input file is converted to multiple languages uses Azure Congnitive service named Translator.
+This input file is converted to multiple languages uses Azure Cognitive service named Translator.

 ## Prerequisites